brootaylor/brootaylor-v2/README.md

 ---

-❗️**NOTE:** Even though I've made this code public, this code is for my personal website so please can I ask you not to copy the code wholesale.
+❗️**NOTE:** Even though I've made this code public, it's for my personal website.
+Please can I ask you not to copy the code wholesale.
 By all means learn from it (as I'm doing).
 Thank you.

 ---